Mediation agreements

 2. With which countries do mediation agreements exist?

-• Bosnia and Herzegovina (since 04/2013): Health and care professionals
+Bosnia and Herzegovina (since 04/2013): Health and care professionals

-• Brazil (since 06/2022): Health and care professionals
+Brazil (since 06/2022): Health and care professionals

-• India (since 12/2021 – 09/2026) (Kerala only): Health and nursing professionals
+India (since 12/2021 – 09/2026) (Kerala only): Health and nursing professionals

-• Indonesia (since 07/2021): Health and care professionals
+Indonesia (since 07/2021): Health and care professionals

-• Jordan (since 05/2022): Health and care professionals
+Jordan (since 05/2022): Health and care professionals

-• Philippines (since 03/2013): Health and nursing professionals
+Philippines (since 03/2013): Health and nursing professionals

-• Tunisia (since 07/2013): Health and care professionals
+Tunisia (since 07/2013): Health and care professionals

-• Colombia (since 12/2021 – 12/2026): Electronics technician in industrial engineering, electronics technician in IT systems engineering, gardener; expanded to include health and care professionals,
+Colombia (since 12/2021 – 12/2026): Electronics technician in industrial engineering, electronics technician in IT systems engineering, gardener; expanded to include health and care professionals,

-• Mechatronics engineer, metalworker; expanded to include educator
+Mechatronics engineer, metalworker; expanded to include educator

-• Morocco (from 07/2023 to 31.12.2024): Occupations in the construction and electrical sectors
+Morocco (from July 2023 to December 31, 2024): Occupations in the construction and electrical sectors

 3. Triple Win Program (placement in nursing)

 The shortage of skilled workers in the German nursing sector poses a major challenge.
-The Triple Win Program offers a sustainable solution by placing nursing professionals from third countries in Germany.
+The Triple Win Program offers a sustainable solution by placing skilled nurses from third countries in Germany.
 Since 2013, the program has enabled the recruitment of already trained professionals from Bosnia-Herzegovina, the Philippines, Tunisia, Indonesia, India (Kerala), and Jordan, who undergo recognition training here.
 Since 2019, the program has been expanded to include young Vietnamese professionals for a three-year generalist nursing training program in Germany.
 The goal is to prepare qualified nurses linguistically and professionally for the job market and thus contribute to securing long-term care provision.

 4. Placement monopoly of the Federal Employment Agency

-The Federal Employment Agency has a placement monopoly in the nursing sector.
-According to Section 38 of the Employment Regulations (BeschV) , recruitment in certain countries or job placement from certain countries for employment in health and nursing professions may only be carried out by the Federal Employment Agency .
-The monopoly list currently includes 55 countries (see appendix to Section 38 of the Employment Regulations).
-The placement ban primarily affects African countries and is intended to protect the nursing labor market there.
-A violation of the Federal Employment Agency's placement ban in the nursing sector constitutes an administrative offense under Section 39 of the Employment Regulations (BeschV), which can result in a fine.
+In the nursing sector, the Federal Employment Agency holds a placement monopoly.
+According to Section 38 of the Employment Regulations (BeschV) , recruitment in certain countries or job placement from certain countries for employment in health and nursing professions may only be carried out by the Federal Employment Agency.
+The monopoly list currently includes 55 countries (see appendix to Section 38 BeschV).
+The placement ban primarily affects African countries and is intended to protect the labor market in the nursing sector there.
+According to Section 39 BeschV, a violation of the Federal Employment Agency's placement ban in the nursing sector constitutes an administrative offense that can be punished with a fine.